jadecobra/python_tdd_exercises/source/data_structures_none.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the tests to make them pass and I can update the knowledge of :doc:`None <data_structures_none>` to state that
+change the tests to make them pass and I can change the knowledge of :doc:`None <data_structures_none>` to state that

 * :doc:`None <data_structures_none>` is not a ``set``